LBacchiani/architectural_reconfiguration_platform/implementation_level/k8s_smart_deployer/README.md

 ARG5 is the value of the <PORT> specified after launching the zephyrus2 container ARG6 is optional.
 It is a flag '--optimal' and its presence enable optimal placement within existing nodes.
 If this flag is enabled, Pulumi deployment will be slower.
 ```
-We currently support two kinds of deployment preferences (considered as "hard" constraints, i.e., they must be satisfied during service scheduling): affinity and antiAffinity.
-The former ensures that the operators used within its context are satisfied, while the latter ensures that the negation of the operators used within its context are satisfied.
-Concerning operators, we currently support the In operator.
-When such operator is used in the context of an affinity preference, it ensures that the specified services are deployed within the same node.
-Conversely, when it is used in the context of an antiAffinity preference it ensures that the specified services are deployed different nodes.
-Notice that, this tool is a proof-of-concept, its stable version will comprise all Kubernetes operators.

 Examples are provided in annotation_examples